oshi/oshi/README.md

 Note: OSHI uses the latest version of JNA, which may conflict with other dependencies your project (or its parent) includes.
 If you experience issues with `NoClassDefFound` errors for JNA artifacts, consider one or more of the following steps to resolve the conflict:
  - Listing OSHI earlier (or first) in your dependency list
  - Specifying the most recent version of JNA (both `jna` and `jna-platform` artifacts) as a dependency
- - If you are using a parent (e.g., Spring Boot) that includes JNA as a dependency, override the `jna.version` property
+ - If you are using a parent (e.g., Spring Boot) that includes JNA as a dependency, override the `jna.version` property or equivalent

 OSHI for enterprise
 -------------------